rakirs2/WeightliftingPlateLoading/README.md

 | Blue   | 20  | B       |
 | Red   | 25  | R       |

+## Solution tips and tricks
+This solution comes with a basic test suite that checks a few weights.
+It is not complete.
+Feel free to add as many tests as you see fit.

 ## Examples
 ### 100 mens, competition clips